Travel to Uganda

 Getting to Uganda by boat

-Following suspension of the ferry service, passenger boats no longer run between Uganda’s main ferry port on Lake Victoria, Port Bell, and Mwanza in Tanzania.
+Following suspension of the ferry service due to a series of accidents, passenger boats no longer run between Uganda’s main ferry port on Lake Victoria, Port Bell, and Mwanza in Tanzania.
 However, cargo boats sometimes take passengers, so it may pay to ask around.

 The EarthWise Ferry project (www.earthwiseventures.com) aims to revitalise ferry transportation in the region and service the lake’s major ports.